wainuiomata/sambal/README.md

     python3 -m sambal

+The web interface can then be accessed at http://localhost:8000

-To start a production server just install gunicorn into the virtualenv and run:
+To start a production server, first install sambal without -e as that is meant to be used for development only.

+    pip install .

+Then also install gunicorn and run:

     gunicorn sambal:app -w 4

-The web interface can be accessed at http://localhost:8000

 Why Pyramid
 -----------